How to Write Nursing Notes (20+ Nursing Note Examples)

 • Negativity about the staff: Don’t write negativity about other staff.
 It could be seen as defamatory.
 Reporting staff problems can be reported in a way that won’t create any issue in the hospital.

-For instance, “the senior doctor didn’t show concern at all to the patient” can be reported as; “the senior doctor wasn’t aware of the patient’s grave issue.”
+“The senior doctor didn’t show concern at all to the patient” can be reported as; “the senior doctor wasn’t aware of the patient’s grave issue.”

 Key Points to Follow

 Always Use A Consistent Format: Start the record with the patient’s ID information.
-Remember each entry should include your full name, the date, and the time of the report as well.
+Remember each entry should include your full name, the date, and the time of the report as well:

 • Please Don’t Use Abbreviations: Write everything down fully.
 Using abbreviations can mean different things in different places.